-How to Become a Self-Made Millionaire With No Money
+How to Become a Millionaire from Nothing: A Step-by-Step Guide

 After that, I'm going to show you exactly how much money you need to invest to become a millionaire by age 60 (which is easy to remember and just off the average retirement age in the USA, which is 62).

-How to Become a Self-Made Millionaire With No Money: The Habits
+How to Become a Millionaire From Nothing: The Habits

 Many people want to know how to become a self-made millionaire with no money.
 You may believe that you will never become a millionaire and afford the life of your dreams.